Locate an ACVR Radiologist or Radiation Oncologist in your area.

 Q: If I am an abstract presenter and only want to attend for my presentation, do I have to pay the registration fee?

 A: No. If you only attend your presentation, there is no need to register for the meeting and pay the registration fee.
 You would need to arrive shortly before your presentation and leave immediately following your presentation.
+However, if you are an ACVR Diplomate, you will not get credit for attending the meeting.

 Q: I have a poster presentation.
 When and where can I put up my poster?